Duilio-class ironclad: Armament and armor

 Duilio and Enrico Dandolo were armed with a main battery of four 17.7 in 100-ton guns of 20-caliber, mounted in two turrets placed en echelon amidships.
 These guns fired a 1905 lb shell at a muzzle velocity of 1490 to 1670 ft/s depending on the propellant charge.
 They had a rate of fire of one shot per fifteen minutes; the guns fired so slowly primarily as a result of their great size.
 As was customary for capital ships of the period, they carried three 14 in torpedo tubes.
 The torpedoes carried a 125 kg warhead and had a range of 600 m.

 Throughout their careers, the ships' armament was revised significantly.
 In 1890, Duilio received three 4.7 in 40-caliber guns; These guns fired a 36 lb shell at a velocity of 2854 ft/s.
 In 1900, two 75 mm guns, eight 57 mm 40-caliber quick-firing guns, and four 37 mm 20-caliber revolver cannon were also added.
 The 57 mm guns were manufactured by Nordenfelt and they fired a 6 lb shell.
 Enrico Dandolo was rebuilt in 1895–1898, and her armament was completely revised.
 In place of her 17.7 in guns she received four 10 in 40-caliber QF guns.
 These guns fired a 494.3 lb armor-piercing shell at a velocity of 2460 ft/s.
 Her secondary battery consisted of five 4.7 in 40-caliber guns, sixteen 57 mm 43-caliber QF guns—slightly longer versions of the same-caliber guns fitted to Duilio—eight 37 mm 20-caliber Hotchkiss revolver cannon, and four machine guns.

 The Duilio-class ships were protected by steel belt armor that was 21.5 in thick at its strongest section, which protected the ship's magazines and machinery spaces.
 The belt armor plate was manufactured by the French steel mill Schneider-Creusot.
 The central citadel and the gun turrets received new nickel steel armor.
 Both ends of the belt were connected by transverse bulkheads that were 15.75 in thick.
 They had an armored deck that was 1.1 to 2 in thick.
-Their gun turrets were armored with 17 in of steel plate, while Enrico Dandolos new turrets had only 8.8 in of steel plate.
+Their gun turrets were armored with 17 in of steel plate, while Enrico Dandolo's new turrets had only 8.8 in of steel plate.
 The ships' bow and stern were not armored, but they were extensively subdivided into a cellular "raft" that was intended to reduce the risk of flooding.